 If the settings are correct, see "Printing the Remaining Sets", Printer Client Reference.
 If not, you can delete the saved job.
 See "Deleting a Sample Print File", Printer Client Reference.
-When using the optional scanner unit, see Printer Client Reference Copier System Edition.

-Windows 2000, Windows XP, Windows NT 4.0
+Windows 2000/XP, Windows Server 2003, Windows NT 4.0

-- 1 In an application, select the menu command to print. - The print dialog box appears. - 2 Open the printer properties dialog box to set Sample Print. - Click the [Job Log] tab. - 4 In [Print Job], click [Sample Print]. - 5 In [User ID], enter the user ID using up to eight alphanumeric (a-z, A-Z, 0-9) characters. - 🔗 Note - □ Set this to identify the user associated with the job. - 6 Click [OK] to close the printer properties dialog box. - 7 Start printing from the application's print dialog box. - The Sample Print job is sent to the printer and one set is printed. - 8 Check the sample print to confirm that the settings are correct. - If the settings are correct, see "Printing the Remaining Sets", Printer Client Reference.
+1 In an application, select the menu command to print.
+The print dialog box appears.

+2 Open the printer properties dialog box to set Sample Print.

+Click the [Job Log] tab.

+4 In [Job Type:], click [Sample Print].

+5 In [User ID:], enter the user ID using up to eight alphanumeric (a-z, A-Z, 0-9) characters.

+$\hfill\square$ Set this to identify the user associated with the job.

+6 Click [OK] to close the printer properties dialog box.

+The Sample Print job is sent to the printer and one set is printed.

+8 Check the sample print to confirm that the settings are correct.

+If the settings are correct, see "Printing the Remaining Sets", Printer Client Reference.

 If not, you can delete the saved job.
 See "Deleting a Sample Print File", Printer Client Reference.
-When using the optional scanner unit, see Printer Client Reference Copier System Edition.

-Mac OS